-We've answered questions about the first Innowwide call for market feasibility projects submitted to the helpdesk and/or asked during webinars.
+We've answered questions about the second Innowwide call for market feasibility projects submitted to the helpdesk and/or asked during webinars.
 Repeated questions have been grouped.

-What is the total available budget for the first Innowwide call for projects?
+What is the total available budget for the second Innowwide call for projects?

 How many SMEs will apply?

 We expect to receive between 400 and 600 applications.

 Can I submit multiple applications to the same Innowwide call for projects (e.g., one targeting United States and another targeting South Africa)?